dereuromark/cakephp-ide-helper/docs/README.md

 ```
 bin/cake annotations [type] -p FooBar
 ```
-Note: Since 0.13.9 it will be autoloaded if needed (if not manually loaded already).
+Note: It will be autoloaded if needed (if not manually loaded already).

 Use `-v` for verbose and detailed output:
 ```